 After cultivating my minimalist mindset, I began to appreciate the importance of versatility and longevity when it comes to material possessions.

 The best minimalist purchases to simplify your life

 On this basis, here are some of the best minimalist purchases I’ve made over the past couple of years.
 These products enhanced my life in various areas, and all adhere to the notions of quality and durability.

 In our uber-connected world, there is no substitute for a powerful, robust laptop.

-Before igniting the endless debate between Mac and Windows aficionados, let me say that I’ve tried both.
+Before igniting the endless debate between Mac and Windows fans, let me say that I’ve tried both.

 I use it to edit photos, write, book flights, watch movies, handle financial transactions, design logos, and everything in between.
 In short, most of my professional life happens on this laptop.

-Even after 4 years of intensive usage, it doesn’t show any signs of age.
+Even after four years of intensive usage, it doesn’t show any signs of age.
 As a protective measure, I keep it in a Walnew Thin Leather case.